Gotham Magazine

 A post shared by Industry Bar (@industrybarnyc)

-355 W 52nd Street / Website
+355 W 52nd St. / Website

-With a ceiling lined with disco balls of all shapes and sizes, and the back of the bar lit up with colorful mosaics, Industry is the prime spot for a fun night out.
+With a ceiling lined with disco balls of all shapes and sizes, and the back of the bar lit up with colorful mosaics, Industry Bar is the prime spot for a fun night out.
 This Hell’s Kitchen establishment is known for playing fun pop music, as well as hosting a variety of drag shows and performances each week.

 The Stonewall Inn